As King Charles III is treated for cancer, here is the order of succession to the British throne | News Channel 3-12

 As King Charles III is treated for cancer, here is the order of succession to the British throne

 LONDON (AP) — As King Charles III receives treatment for cancer, he remains Britain’s monarch and head of state.
-His Son, Prince William, and William’s children Prince George, Princess Charlotte and Prince Louis are next in line.
-Next is Charles’ younger son, Prince Harry, and Harry’s children, Archie and Lilibet.
-Prince Andrew, his two daughters and their three children are next, followed by Queen Elizabeth II’s youngest, Prince Edward, and his son.
+His older son, Prince William, is next in line to inherit the throne.
+The crown does not pass from reigning monarchs to their spouses, so Queen Camilla is not in the line of succession.
+After William are his children, Prince George, Princess Charlotte and Prince Louis.
+Charles’ younger son, Prince Harry, follows them and then come Harry’s children, Archie and Lilibet.
+The late Queen Elizabeth II’s second-oldest son, Prince Andrew, and Andrew’s two daughters and three grandchildren, followed by the queen’s youngest child and third son, Prince Edward.
+The queen’s only daughter, Princess Anne, is 17th on the list.